DIY Personal Lubricant

 Glycerin can actually cause dryness, is toxic to sperm, and it’s a sugar which can lead to yeast infections.

-All in all, besides the squeeze tube plastic packaging, I would prefer to keep all of those ingredients outta my body.
+All in all, I would prefer to keep all of those ingredients outta my body.

 So, what’s a lazy, zero waste, newly-married girl to do?